vikashPirth/voice-skill-sdk/docs/deploy.md

 [Gunicorn](https://gunicorn.org/) is the simplest way to deploy the skill in a production setting.
 Uvicorn includes a gunicorn worker class that means you can get set up with very little configuration.

-Deploy the skill with Gunicorn on port 4242 using two workers:
+For example, to deploy the skill with Gunicorn on port 4242 using two workers:

 `gunicorn -b :4242 -w 2 -k uvicorn.workers.UvicornWorker app:app`